AriFordsham/GHCWiki/nested-cpr.md

 - Paper-Writeup of CPR
 - Shouldn’t nested CPR help a lot with Complex-heavy code?
 Is there something in nofib?
+- Which of the existing CPR tickets are solved right now?
 - Try passing CPR information from the scrunitee to the pattern variables.
 For that: Reverse flow of analysis for complex scrunitees (for simple, we want the demand coming from the body, for complex, this is not so important.)
 - Use ticky-profiling to learn more about the effects of nested CPR.
 - Look at DmdAnal-related \[SLPJ-Tickets\] and see which ones are affected by nested-cpr.